ErnestoGarciaGenesys/GenesysWebServicesClient/README.md

 In your solution, add the following projects:

 - `cometd`, from the CometD.NET fork

-- `Genesys.WebServicesClient`, from this repository
+- `Genesys.WebServicesClient`, from this repository.
+  Make sure it references the `cometd` project properly.

-- `Genesys.WebServicesClient.Components`, from this repository
+- `Genesys.WebServicesClient.Components`, from this repository.
+  Make sure it references the `Genesys.WebServicesClient` project properly.

 (Dependencies on other 3rd party libraries are already configured with NuGet).